Lost your passport? Here’s what to do

 If you are in Australia

 There are two options available if your passport is lost or stolen while you are in Australia: You can either report the incident online or call the Australian Passport Information Service on 131 232.
 By law, you are required to report the loss or theft of your passport.
 Reporting a lost or stolen passport online or over phone requires you to confirm your identity and then discuss the circumstances of the loss.
 When you report a lost or stolen passport online, you will be asked to cite your passport number, so having a photograph or photocopy handy will be helpful.
 Note: once your passport has been reported lost or stolen, it will be made permanently invalid, so if you happen to find it later you won’t be able to use it.

 Replacing your passport in Australia

-If you wish to apply for a replacement passport you will need to complete a New Passport Application form, provide details of the lost or stolen passport, attend an interview, pay the application fee and pay the appropriate lost/stolen passport fee.
+Applying for a replacement passport means you need to complete a New Passport Application form, provide details of the lost or stolen passport, attend an interview, prove your citizenship, pay the application fee and pay the appropriate lost/stolen passport fee.

 If you are overseas

-If you are overseas when your passport is lost or stolen it is vital that you report it immediately.
-You can either report it online or at the nearest Australian diplomatic or consular mission.
-To replace your passport you will need to complete an Overseas Passport Application form, provide details of your old passport, attend an interview, pay the application fee and pay the appropriate lost-stolen passport fee.
+If your passport is lost or stolen overseas, it is important that you report it as soon as possible.
+You can choose to report it online or you can head to the nearest Australian diplomatic or consular mission.
+To replace your passport, you will need to complete an Overseas Passport Application form, provide details of your old passport, attend an interview, prove your citizenship, pay the application fee and pay the appropriate lost/stolen passport fee.

-If you find an Australian Passport, either in Australia or overseas, you should send it to the Passport Office in your Australian capital city, or return it to the nearest Australian diplomatic or consular mission.
+If you find a lost Australian Passport, either in Australia or overseas, you should send it to the Passport Office in your Australian capital city, or return it to the nearest Australian diplomatic or consular mission.

 - Enter competitions